MarcoBasileDev/rust-by-example/1_HelloWorld/README.md

 This is done by manually implementing fmt::Display, which uses the {} print marker.
 There is no ideal style for all types and the std library doesn't presume to dictate one.
 You have to implement your own style.

+Implementing fmt::Display for a structure where the elements must each be handled sequentially is tricky.
+The problem is that each write! generates a fmt::Result.
+Proper handling of this requires dealing with all the results.
+Rust provides the ? operator for exactly this purpose.